Multiple Time-frame Analysis

 Multiple time frames analysis equals using 2 chart time frames to trade stock indices - a shorter one used for trading & a longer one to check trend.

-Since it's always good to follow the trend, in Multiple Time Frame Analysis, the longer time frame gives us the direction of the long-term trend.
+Since it's always good to follow the trend, in Multiple Chart Time-frame Analysis, the longer timeframe gives us the direction of the longterm trend.

-Remember there's a popular saying by many Indices and stock market investors that says: "The trend is your friend' - never go against the stock market.
+Remember there's a popular saying by many Indices and stock market traders that says: "The trend is your friend' - never go against the stock market.

-There are 4 different types of traders - all these use different charts to trade as explained below.
+There are 4 various types of traders - all these use different charts to trade as illustrated below.

 Examples of how each type of trader uses multiple Stock Indices time frames analysis strategy: